Best Compact Treadmill for Small Spaces – Introduction

 Some compact treadmills don’t go as fast as commercial machines because they have smaller motors.

-If you are an avid runner, make sure your treadmill goes fast enough to challenge you.
+If you are an avid runner, ensure your treadmill goes fast enough to challenge you.

-Otherwise, you may become frustrated with being unable to run at your normal speed.
+Otherwise, you may become frustrated with not running at your normal speed.

 #5.
 User weight